tylerjryan/react-firebase-material-starter/README.md

 ### Material-UI

 The React UI Component Library built on Google's Material Design.
 It provides an extensive set of components and theming capabilites that greatly simplify the process of building a high-quality, responsive application.
 To learn more, check out the [documentation](https://material-ui.com/).

+### Additional Information

+The code located in `/src/components/Firebase/` and `/src/components/Session/` was based on [A Firebase in React Tutorial for Beginners](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial) tutorial by Robin Wieruch.
+This is a fantastic tutorial for understanding how to use Firebase with ReactJS, while learning more about ReactJS in the process.